It happened. You were fined by OSHA.

 See if You Qualify for Size Reduction

-Size reduction is the most common method used to reduce OSHA fines.
+Size reduction is the most common method used to reduce OSHA fines, and could help reduce your OSHA fine by up to 80% (as of Jan.
+2024).

 Usually, the size of the fine is based on the number of employees.

-Businesses with 250 or fewer workers may be able to get their fines reduced by as much as 40-percent.
+Businesses with 250 or fewer workers may be able to get their fines reduced by 10%, while those with 10 or fewer workers can receive up to an 80% reduction.
+Of course, multiple tiers exist in between, with various reduction rates.

 Provide Health and Safety Records

-Maintaining accurate health and safety records is one of the most effective ways to reduce, if not eliminate OSHA fines.
+Maintaining accurate health and safety record is one of the most effective ways to reduce, if not eliminate, OSHA fines.

 A medical surveillance program that regularly tests the exposure of employees, and keeps up-to-date records, can help employers avoid OSHA fines completely.